 Oxidation occurs when electrons are removed,4 such as when a free radical steals an electron from a cell.
 The cell is oxidized (an increase in its oxidation state), whereas, the free radical is reduced.

 Therefore reduction means a receiving or gaining of electrons (decrease in its oxidation state),4 such as when an antioxidant donates an electron to a free radical.
 The free radical is reduced and the antioxidant is oxidized.
-The antioxidant is said to be the “reducing agent”; it reduced the free radical.
-Whereas the free radical is called the “oxidizing agent”; it oxidized the antioxidant.
+The antioxidant is said to be the “reducing agent”; it reduces the free radical.
+Whereas the free radical is called the “oxidizing agent”; it oxidizes the antioxidant.
 4

 Keeping it Straight

 One way to keep this straight is by using the common mnemonic, OILRIG.5 Oxidation Is Loss, Reduction Is Gain. (of electrons).